-In accordance with the agency's Duty to Intervene policy, officers of this agency have an affirmative duty to intervene if they witness a response to resistance that is clearly unreasonable.
-Any officer present and observing another officer using force that is clearly beyond that which is reasonable under the circumstances shall, when in a position to safely do so, intervene to prevent the use of unreasonable force.
-An officer who observes another employee's response to resistance that exceeds the degree of force permitted by law should promptly report these observations to a supervisor.
+In accordance with the agency's Duty to Intervene policy, deputies of this agency have an affirmative duty to intervene if they witness a response to resistance that is clearly unreasonable.
+Any deputy present and observing another deputy using force that is clearly beyond that which is reasonable under the circumstances should, when in a position to safely do so, intervene to prevent the use of unreasonable force.
+A deputy who observes another employee's response to resistance that exceeds the degree of force permitted by law should promptly report these observations to a supervisor.